 No Interest Charges

-There are no interest charges when you use the four-installment plan with Klarna.
-If you want longer financing terms, which range anywhere from six to 36 months, you will be subject to interest rates that range from zero to 29.99%.
+When you use the four-installment plan with Klarna, there are no interest charges.
+However, if you want longer financing terms, which range from six to 36 months, you will be subject to interest rates ranging from zero to 29.99%.

 No Fees

 There are no fees when you use Klarna – no set-up fee, no origination fee, and no interest charges.
-The only fee you might face is if the funds aren’t available in your account on the due date.
+You might only face a fee if the funds aren’t available in your account on the due date.
 In that case, Klarna will charge a late fee.
 However, with the option to extend your due date, this might never become an issue.

 Rewards Club